pololu/balboa-32u4-arduino-library/README.md

 ## Summary

-This is a C++ library for the Arduino IDE that helps access the on-board hardware of the Balboa 32U4 control board, which part of the [Balboa balancing robot](https://www.pololu.com/category/210/balboa-robot-and-acessories).
+This is a C++ library for the Arduino IDE that helps access the on-board hardware of the Balboa 32U4 control board, which is part of the [Balboa balancing robot](https://www.pololu.com/category/210/balboa-robot-and-acessories).
 The board is based on the Arduino-compatible ATmega32U4 MCU and integrates motor drivers, encoders, buzzer, buttons, an LSM6DS33 accelerometer and gyro, and an LIS3MDL compass.

 This library does not include code for accessing the LSM6DS33 or LIS3MDL.
 If you want to access those sensors, you should install the separate [LSM6](https://github.com/pololu/lsm6-arduino) and [LIS3MDL](https://github.com/pololu/lis3mdl-arduino) libraries.